abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

 bottom-up and generally requires another pass back down the full parse tree.
 You can, however, make use of the list of *possible* types at the current state of type resolution.

+.. topic:: Ways to implement a juxtaposition operator

+   There are various ways that one might consider implementing a juxtaposition operator.
+A few possibilities are briefly discussed here.

+   Juxtaposition could be built into the formal grammar itself, and then that grammar could be implemented.
+That can, however, make the grammar inconvenient to express and make implementations difficult (introducing many special cases).
+It can also make it difficult to add new operators to extend the grammar.
+In a Pratt parser you would need to define special head handlers for any possible left operand of a juxtaposition operator, with the logic to determine whether or not to infer the operator.

+   In a Pratt parser it would be fairly simple to implicitly modify the grammar by defining all the syntax elements which can participate in a jop to be either prefix or postfix operators.
+For example, a postfix operator using lookbehind on the type of the previous subexpression.
+This adds a lot of operators, which is contrary to the usual practices.
+It seems especially unusual to apply it to types like real numbers.
+Questions of possible ambiguities need to be considered.
+This is not the approach taken here with jops, but it might be worth considering in some cases.

+   Another approach is to attempt to hack the lexer to recognize when to infer a jop, and then insert and return a token representing any inferred operators.
+The downside is that the lexer only has access to lower-level information for making the decision as to when to infer a jop.

+   At the higher, parsing level lookahead can be used to recognize when a jop should be inferred.
+Then a special token can be injected into the token stream whenever such a situation is recognized.
+This approach is essentially the approach taken in the Typped parser implementation of jops.